 Focusing on the potential for synthetic lethality to be an effective anti-cancer drug target, used modelling of signalling pathways to identify synthetic lethal interactions between known drug targets and cancer genes by simulating gene knockdowns.
-A computational approach applied to avoid the limitations of experimental RNAi screens such as scale, instability of knockdown, and off-target effects.
+A computational approach was applied to avoid the limitations of experimental RNAi screens such as scale, instability of knockdown, and off-target effects.
 This ‘hybrid’ method of a data-driven model and known signalling pathways showed potential as a means to predict cell death in single and combination gene knockouts.
 They used time series protein phosphorylation data for 28 signalling proteins and Gene Ontology (GO) pathways .
 This approach successfully detected many known essential genes in the human gene essentiality database, known synthetic lethal partners in the Syn-Lethality database , and predicted novel synthetic lethal gene pairs.
 The strongest essential genes in single knockdowns were AKT, TP53, CHK1, S6K1, and CYCLIND1.
 Pairwise knockdowns identified 252 candidate synthetic lethal interactions including TP53 with CHK1, S6K1, WEE1, CYCLIND1, and CASP9; AKT with WEE1; and CDK1 with CYCLIND1.
-These novel results contined many TP53 and AKT synthetic lethal partners, genes known to be important in many cancers, however these also a large have a high impact on the signalling pathways in their essentialty analysis of single gene disruptions and large phenotypic changes in cancer.
+These novel results contained many TP53 and AKT synthetic lethal partners, genes known to be important in many cancers, however these also have a large impact on the signalling pathways in their essentiality analysis of single gene disruptions and large phenotypic changes in cancer.
 This approach is amenable to detect functionally related pathways and protein complexes across the molecular function, cellular component, and biological process annotations provided by GO.
 The results were consistent with the experimental results in the literature but the novel synthetic lethal interactions have yet to be validated.
 While the mathematical reasoning and algorithms are given, the code was not released to replicate the findings or apply the methodology beyond the signalling pathways analysed by .
-While this is an interesting approach, the analysis of this thesis will focus on gene expression and RNAi data which is available to test a wider range of candidate gene pairs.
+While this is an interesting approach, the analysis of this thesis will focus on gene expression and RNAi data, which is available to test a wider range of candidate gene pairs.

 Differential gene expression